Mica, Mureș: History

-It formed part of the Székely Land region of the historical Transylvania province.
-Until 1918, the village belonged to the Maros-Torda County of the Kingdom of Hungary.
-After the Treaty of Trianon of 1920, it became part of Romania.
+The locality formed part of the Székely Land region of the historical Transylvania province.
+Until 1918, it belonged to the Maros-Torda County of the Kingdom of Hungary.
+In the aftermath of World War I, the Union of Transylvania with Romania was declared in December 1918.
+At the start of the Hungarian–Romanian War of 1918–1919, the locality passed under Romanian administration; it officially became part of the territory ceded to the Kingdom of Romania in June 1920 under the terms of the Treaty of Trianon.